CeduardoSilva/hash-back-end-challenge/README.md

 # Hash Back-end Challenge

 Solution to Hash Back-end Challenge.
-It is comprised of two microservices written in Python and Node.JS to retrieve a list of products and discounts following a set of discount rules.
+It is comprised of two microservices written in Python and Node.JS to retrieve a list of products with their original prices and discount information following a set of discount rules.
 Each microservice and their shared database is to be run on Docker containers.

 ## Requirements